0

 Allow Only Age-Appropriate Activities

 The Consumer Product Safety commission lists age-appropriate equipment in the Public Playground Safety Handbook.
-And remember, there is no substitute for parental supervision, especially for young children.
+There is no substitute for parental supervision, especially for young children.

 Concussion and Youth Sports

-Up to 1.9 million children each year are treated for a recreational or sports-related concussion in the U.S. Learn how to identify concussion symptoms and steps to keep kids safer on the playing field.
-Learn the signs.
+Up to 1.9 million children each year are treated for a recreational or sports-related concussion in the U.S. Learn concussion signs and steps to keep kids safer on the playing field.

 Shopping Cart